KurisuuChan/MedCure_Official/README.md

 3.  **Set up your environment variables:**

       * Create a `.env` file in the root of the project.
-      * Add your Supabase URL and Anon Key.
+      * Add your Supabase URL and Anon Key from your Supabase project settings.

     <!-- end list -->